binaryphile/www.minimak.org/pages/faq.md

 ---
-title:
+title: FAQ
 description:
 ---

-Are you using Minimak?

-: Yes.
-You can see my latest speed tests at the top of the homepage.
-I try to post them daily.

-How fast are you?
+How fast are you at Minimak?

 : See the homepage.
+I try to post my QWERTY and Minimak speeds daily.

 How long does it take to get up to speed?

-: You can also see the count of days I've been using Minimak on the homepage.
-I'm not fully up to speed yet.
-After 9 days of using the 12-key layout, I'm in the 40-60 wpm range with both Minimak and QWERTY.
-I'm not a good test case though, since I've been typing with other variations of the same layout for quite some time.
+: I'm not fully up to speed yet, so I can't say for sure.
+You can track my progress on the homepage, which shows the count of days I've been using Minimak.
+After 9 days with the 12-key layout, I'm in the 40-60 wpm range with both Minimak and QWERTY.
+However I'm not really a representative case since I've been typing with precursor designs for some time.

 : It took me about six months to get up to 80 wpm with the QGMLWB layout from carPalx.
 I'd estimate Minimak to cut that time to a third.